andriabakti/coffeeteria-frontend/README.md

 ### Features

-- Customer must sign up & login to see and purchase the product
+- Customer must sign up & login to see, order and purchase the product
 - Customer also can see and update their profile after login
 - Only admin user that can do product management